jinvaanii-dev/AgenticIntegrate/CONTRIBUTING.md

 ## Questions?

-If you have any questions about contributing, please open an issue or contact us at [devashish@jinvaanii.ai](mailto:devashish@jinvaanii.ai).
+If you have any questions about contributing, please open an issue or contact us at [devashish@jinvaanii.com](mailto:devashish@jinvaanii.com).